 Frequently Asked Questions

-- Who can use Counseling Services and how much does it cost?
+- Who can use Counseling Services?

 - How do I know counseling is for me?

 - How do I make an appointment?

 - What will happen at the first appointment?